The Remains of the Day (film): Settings

 A number of English country estates were used as locations for the film, partly owing to the persuasive power of Ismail Merchant, who was able to cajole permission for the production to borrow houses not normally open to the public.
 Among them were Dyrham Park for the exterior of the house and the driveway, Powderham Castle (staircase, hall, music room, bedroom; used for the aqua-turquoise stairway scenes), Corsham Court (library and dining room) and Badminton House (servants' quarters, conservatory, entrance hall).
 Luciana Arrighi, the production designer, scouted most of these locations.
 Scenes were also shot in Weston-super-Mare, which stood in for Clevedon.
 The pub where Mr Stevens stays is the Hop Pole in Limpley Stoke; the shop featured is also in Limpley Stoke.
 The pub where Miss Kenton and Mr Benn meet is The George Inn in Norton St Philip.

 Characters

 The character of Sir Geoffrey Wren is based loosely on that of Sir Oswald Mosley, a British fascist active in the 1930s.
 Wren is depicted as a strict vegetarian, like Hitler.
 The 3rd Viscount Halifax (later created the 1st Earl of Halifax) also appears in the film.
 Lord Darlington tells Stevens that Halifax approved of the polish on the silver, and Lord Halifax himself later appears when Darlington meets secretly with the German Ambassador and his aides at night.
-Halifax was a chief architect of the British policy of appeasement from 1937 to 1939.
+Halifax was the chief architect of the British policy of appeasement from 1937 to 1939.
+Coincidentally, Halifax was born at Powderham Castle (above).
 The character of Congressman Jack Lewis in the film is a composite of two separate American characters in Kazuo Ishiguro's novel: Senator Lewis (who attends the pre-WW2 conference in Darlington Hall), and Mr Farraday, who succeeds Lord Darlington as master of Darlington Hall.

+Release

+The film had its premiere on 25 October 1993 at the Academy of Motion Picture Arts and Sciences in Los Angeles.

+It was the opening night film at the London Film Festival on 4 November 1993 and opened in 94 theatres in the United States on 5 November.

+Reception

+Box office

+The film grossed $23 million in the United States and Canada.
+In the United Kingdom, it grossed £4.5 million.
+Worldwide, it grossed a total of $63.9 million.